 Matthew Dickinson is a professor of political science at Middlebury College.
 He taught previously at Harvard University, where he also received his Ph.D., working under the supervision of presidential scholar Richard Neustadt.
 Dickinson is the author of Bitter Harvest: FDR, Presidential Power, and the Growth of the Presidential Branch (Cambridge University Press), co-editor of Guardian of the Presidency: The Legacy of Richard E. Neustadt (Brookings Institution Press) and has published numerous articles on national governing institutions, including Congress, the bureaucracy, the presidency, presidential decision making, and presidential advisers.
 His current book project, titled Leader or Clerk?
 The President and the White House Staff: People, Positions and Processes, 1945-2008, examines the growth of presidential staff in the post-World War II era.

-Dickinson lives in Vermont with his wife Alison and sons Seth and Ethan.
+Dickinson lives in Vermont with his wife Alison and his two sons Ethan and Seth’s science fiction book collection.
 When he is not blogging about the presidency, Dickinson likes to hike, swim, build stone walls and root for the Red Sox.